Anomaly-free twistorial higher-spin theories: Quantization of holomorphic higher-spin theories at one loop

 is the volume form of $\P^1$. \begin{theorem} All higher-spin theories that arise from the action \eqref{eq:BV-action} on twistor space with trivial index $\Ind(\bar{\cD}_{\V})$ are anomaly-free at one loop. \end{theorem}

 The above theorem can be proven through the computation in the next subsection.
 In particular, the trivialization of the wheel amplitude, cf. Fig \ref{fig:anomaly}, is closely related to the spectrum of the theory under consideration.
-Due to the fact that the spectrum of higher-spin theories are typically $\infty$-dimensional, the regularization scheme that we will use for this sum deserves a paragraph for explanation.
+Due to the fact that the spectrum of higher-spin theories are typically $\infty$-dimensional, the regularization scheme that we will use for sum over the spectrum deserves a paragraph for explanation.

 As it is well-known, there are some higher-spin theories in AdS that can be defined holographically.
 In particular, Klebanov and Polyakov \cite{Klebanov:2002ja} conjectured that higher-spin gravities in $AdS_{d+1}$ should be dual to free or critical vector models on the boundary of AdS, see also \cite{Sezgin:2002rt}.
 Since then, there have been many non-trivial tests for matching the one-loop vacuum energies on both sides of the duality (see e.g. \cite{Giombi:2013fka,Giombi:2014yra}).
 In particular, for gravitational theories in AdS whose spectrum contain spin $s=0,1,\ldots,\infty$, the one-loop determinants in AdS typically trivialize under Riemann zeta regularization \cite{Beccaria:2015vaa}, which are in complete agreement with the dual CFT results.
-However, what is non-trivial about this regularization is that for theories with only even spins, the one-loop determinants result in non-trivial and interesting numbers, which again can be checked to match precisely with the CFT's computations, see e.g. \cite{Giombi:2014xxa}.
-This justifies the use of Riemann zeta regularization to handle the infinite sums in higher-spin theories.
-And, in fact, we should since higher-spin theories are expected to be certain limits of string theories, see e.g. discussion in \cite{Engquist:2005yt}.
+However, for theories with only even spins, the one-loop determinants can result in non-trivial and interesting numbers, which again can be checked to match precisely with the CFT's computations, see e.g. \cite{Giombi:2014xxa}.
+This justifies the use of Riemann zeta regularization to handle the infinite sums over the spectrum in higher-spin theories.
+And, in fact, this choice of regularization is natural, since higher-spin theories are expected to be certain limits of string theories, see e.g. discussion in \cite{Engquist:2005yt}.

 Now, coming back to our problem, and consider the case where $\Spec=\Z$.
 We get

 Therefore,

 Observe that $\Tod(T_{\PTc})$ and $\Ch(\mg)$ do not play crucial roles in trivializing $\Ind(\bar{\cD}_{\V})$ since they form an overall factor in the integrand.
 Remarkably, this type of sum also appears recently in the study of one-loop partition function of M2-brane in M-theory on $AdS_4\times S^7/\Z_k$ background, cf. \cite{Beccaria:2023ujc}.